-- WARNING: Belt guard should always be in place when engine is running. - A. Raise the hood and pull both retaining pins out. - B. Remove the guard.
+- A. Raise the hood and pull both retaining pins out. - B. Pull the guard out of the center retaining bolt. - C. Remove the guard.

-Drive Belt Removal and Installation
+Drive Belt Removal Installation

-- WARNING: Never start or run engine without the drive belt installed.
-Running an unloaded engine is dangerous. - 1.
-Tilt the hood and remove the belt guard. - 2.
+- 1. Remove the belt guard. - 2.
 Unlock and raise driven pulley support.

-- 3. Open the driven pulley by twisting and pushing the sliding half.
+3. Open the driven pulley by twisting and pushing the sliding half.
 Hold in fully open position.

-- 1° Twist clockwise

-- 2° Push